Skip to Content

 Radiation Burns

-Radiation burns can be caused by the sun, or more commonly, from radiation treatments.
+Radiation burns are sometimes caused by sun exposure, but they more often develop after radiation treatments.
 In most cases, treatment is administered in the form of specific dressings and antibiotics, though surgery may occasionally be necessary.

 doctor-icon-red